Svetlana-Leonova/TellMeWhat-To-Do/README.md

 ## Overview
 I built TellMeWhat-To-Do as part of a 4-day hackathon while attending the Grace Hopper coding bootcamp.

-I wanted to build something that would leverage accessibility for people with limited mobility in their extremities.
+I wanted to make the app accessibile to people with limited mobility in their extremities, and fun to use for those who prefer speaking to typing.

-My application is a variation of your typical to-do list - *with a twist:* in addition to typing into the input fields, users can use voice commands to add and delete items from the list as well as mark them complete.
+My application is a variation of your typical to-do list - *with a twist:* in addition to typing into the input fields, users can utilize voice commands to add and delete items from the list as well as mark them complete.

 ## Technologies